kuzzleio/sdk-javascript/doc/7/controllers/document/m-replace/index.md

 ## Resolves

-Returns an object containing 2 arrays: `hits` and `errors`
+Returns an object containing 2 arrays: `successes` and `errors`

-Each replaced document is an object of the `hits` array with the following properties:
+Each replaced document is an object of the `successes` array with the following properties:

 | Name      | Type              | Description                                            |
 | --------- | ----------------- | ------------------------------------------------------ |